jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (ii) a substantial and permanent reduction in the size or scale of a taxable activity carried on by the person:
     (iii) the replacement of plant or a capital asset used in a taxable activity carried on by the person:
   (c) the Governor-General, from time to time, may declare by Order in Council another amount as the limit applying to the value of a person's taxable supplies.
-(6) Despite subsections (1) to (4), the taxable period of a non-resident supplier whose only supplies are supplies of remote services to which section 8(3)﻿(c) applies, is a 3-month period, based on a first quarter ending on 31 March.
+(6) Despite subsections (1) to (4), the taxable period of a non-resident supplier whose only supplies are supplies of distantly taxable goods or remote services to which section 8(3)﻿(c) applies, is a 3-month period, based on a first quarter ending on 31 March.
+(7) Despite subsection (6), a non-resident supplier of distantly taxable goods that becomes a registered person in the period beginning on 1 December 2019 and ending on 31 December 2019 has a first taxable period of 1 December 2019 to 31 March 2020.

 ### 15A Change in registered person's taxable period
 [Repealed]